primaryobjects/business-profile-form/README.md

   To provide a practical example of a business user profile form, including text fields, dropdowns, radio buttons, and checkboxes, styled for clarity and usability.

 - **Features:**
-  - Responsive layout that adapts to different screen sizes
+  - Responsive layout that adapts to different screen sizes.
-  - Material Design input fields, radio buttons, checkboxes, and dropdowns
+  - Material Design input fields, radio buttons, checkboxes, and dropdowns.
-  - Custom CSS for spacing, width, and visual polish
+  - Custom CSS for spacing, width, and visual polish.
-  - Demonstrates best practices for structuring Angular components and styles
+  - Demonstrates best practices for structuring Angular components and styles.

 ## Getting Started